TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications

-\subsubsection{TLS loss}
+\subsubsection{TLS Loss}

-Although the exact nature of parasitic two-level systems remain unclear, it is thought that TLS arise when defects or impurities in the detector substrate or metal layer cause one or a group of atoms to tunnel between multiple available states with a broad spectrum of transition energies.
-These fluctuating sites can be excited by absorbing photons from the resonator, and eventually relax and re-emit phonons back into the resonator.
-This process results in resonator transmission loss and generates phase noise.
+Although the exact nature of parasitic two-level systems remains unclear, it is thought that TLS arise when defects, impurities, or disorder appear in the device substrate, the metal surface, or the substrate-metal interface.
+These irregularities cause one or more atoms to tunnel between multiple available energy states with a broad spectrum of transition energies.
+These fluctuating sites can be excited by absorbing microwave photons from the resonator, and eventually relax and re-emit phonons back into the resonator, producing resonator transmission loss and phase noise.

-TLS loss can originate from several different sources in the device: surface and interface contamination, native surface oxides, and irregularities in the bulk, with surface TLS often dominating smaller devices.
-The most commonly used Standard Tunneling Model (STM) of two-level systems considers the aggregate loss caused by a population of TLS, $\rm Q_{i, TLS}^{-1}$, to take the form \cite{gao2008physics}
+TLS loss originates from surface and interface contamination, native surface oxides, or bulk irregularities, with surface TLS often dominating.
+The Standard Tunneling Model (STM) describes the aggregate TLS loss as~\cite{gao2008physics}

-where $\rm{F}$ is a geometric filling factor accounting for the volume the TLS occupy in the resonator, $\rm{\delta_{TLS}^0}$ is the fundamental minimum TLS loss at zero power and temperature, $\rm{\bar{n}_{ph}}$ is the average number of microwave photons in the device, and $\rm{n_{ph}^c}$ is the critical photon number above which the TLS in the device are fully saturated.
-Since there is no optical source present, the average number of microwave photons $\rm \bar{n}_{ph}$ in the resonator is dictated by the read tone power via the relation \cite{mcrae2020materials}
+where $F$ is a geometric filling factor representing the fraction of electric energy stored in TLS-hosting material, $\delta_\mathrm{TLS}^0$ is the intrinsic TLS loss tangent at zero power and temperature, $\bar{n}_\mathrm{ph}$ is the average photon number in the device, and $n_\mathrm{ph}^c$ is the critical photon number for full TLS saturation.
+The average photon number is related to the read power by~\cite{mcrae2020materials}